Homosexuality and the Anglican Communion: 2010–2014

 Andrew Cain (now Andrew Foreshew-Cain), Vicar of St Mary's Church, Kilburn and St James' Church West, in North London planned to defy the House of Bishops' ban and bless same-sex marriages, as did a few others.
 Weighing in on the issue, Justin Welby, Archbishop of Canterbury, avoided taking a position on blessing same-sex marriages but did endorse civil gay marriages and prayer ceremonies to mark the important occasion for same-sex couples.
-Some congregations and clergy, as allowed by the permission for "informal kinds of prayer", such as St John's Church in Waterloo in South London, have begun to invite same-sex couples to receive "services of thanksgiving following a civil marriage ceremony".
+Some congregations and clergy, such as St John's Church in Waterloo in South London, have begun to invite same-sex couples to receive thanksgiving services for civil marriages.

 Same-sex attracted people who are ordained deacons, priests and bishops are forbidden to marry someone of the same sex and same-sex attracted people who are married to someone of the same sex are forbidden to be ordained.
 Ben Bradshaw MP wanted the position of the Church of England clarified.
 Specifically, he demanded to know if Church of England clergy who married a same-sex partner would be disciplined or defrocked.
 Gay people, including those in same-sex civil partnerships, are allowed to become clerics but are expected to remain celibate.
 The Huffington Post wrote in a 2014 article that gay clergy who enter into same-sex marriage or bless same-sex marriages risk being defrocked and losing their jobs.
 Seven clerics planned to marry regardless, defying their bishops.
 Some Church of England bishops, however, fully accept and embrace gay clergy with partners or spouses in their diocese while other bishops remove the licences of such clergy, making it extremely difficult for them to find a position in another diocese.
 On 12 April 2014, Jeremy Pemberton married Laurence Cunnington, thus becoming the first priest in the Church of England to defy the church's ban on the marriage of gay clergy.
 Also in 2014, an openly lesbian and trans priest was appointed as a minor canon in Manchester Cathedral.